openbmc/openbmc-test-automation/CONTRIBUTING.md

                   parm2):
         ```
--   Do not keep commented out code in your program.
+-   Do not keep commented-out code in your program.
 Instead, remove it
     entirely.
--   When you define or call a Robot keyword, Robot pays no attention to spaces,
-    underscores or case.
-However, our team will observe the following
+-   When you define a python function, observe the following
-    conventions in both our definitions and our calls:
+    conventions:
-    - Separate words with single spaces.
+    - Separate words with single underscores.
-    - Capitalize the first character of each word.
-    - Capitalize all characters in any word that is an acronym (e.g. JSON, BMC,
-      etc).
+    - Use lower-case letters.

     Examples:
     ```
-    *** Keywords ***

-    This Is Correct
+    def this_is_correct():

-        # This keyword name is correct.
+        # This function name is correct.

-    this_is_incorrect
+    def This_Is_Incorrect():

-        # This keyword name is incorrect because of 1) the
+        # This keyword name is incorrect because of the upper case letters used.
-        # underscores instead of spaces and 2) the failure to
-        # capitalize each word in the keyword.

-    soisthis
+    def soisthis():

         # This keyword name is incorrect because of 1) a failure to
-        # separate words with spaces and 2) a failure to capitalize
+        # separate words with underscores.
-        # each word in the keyword.

-    BMC Is An Acronym

-        # This keyword name is correct.
-Note that "BMC" is an
-        # acronym and as such is entirely uppercase.
     ```
 -   Documentation strings:
     -  Each documentation string should be phrased as an **English command**.